cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

     ]
 ```

-With the [module loading](#module-loading), you can re-use other people's code to avoid wasting time on things written from scratch.
+With [module loading](#module-loading) you can re-use other people's code to avoid wasting time writing tasks from scratch.
-For example, with the official [task helpers](https://github.com/cirrus-modules/helpers) the example above can be refactored in:
+For example, with the official [task helpers](https://github.com/cirrus-modules/helpers) the example above can be refactored to:

 ```python
 load("github.com/cirrus-modules/helpers", "task", "container", "script")